-Operating System Feature or Category Description All НА When exiting HA Config mode, StorNext will be stopped, which will also 'fuser' any processes which have files open on the file system from either node.
-Prepare systems and users for this eventuality before entering HA Config mode.
-HA On HA systems only: The /usr/cvfs/config/ha_peer file supports some essential HA features by providing an address for HA administrative communications between the MDCs in an HA Cluster.
+Operating System Feature or Category Description All Deduplication If a deduplication candidate is removed before blockpool processing is completed, errors such as the following may be sent to the syslog: Oct 2 15:22:00 orleans Blockpool[16403]: E: [5] (Store Local) Error storing file "/stornext/ source/CVFS_Handle.000474F892EBB65E000E000000000000000000000000000000 Errors such as these may appear serious, but there is no reason for concern.
+If you receive these errors, no action is required. НА On HA systems only: The /usr/cvfs/config/ha_peer file supports some essential HA features by providing an address for HA administrative communications between the MDCs in an HA Cluster.
 If CVFS is started without this file having correct information, the probability of an HA Reset increases.
 To correct this condition, restore the ha_peer file to the IP address of the peer MDC, and restart StorNext by running the following command: service cvfs restart Note: The peer will be Primary after running this command.
 If the ha_peer file is removed for any length of time while StorNext is running, the snhamgr(1) HA Manager subsystem could stop functioning, which impacts the GUI HA Manage status page and the starting and stopping of CVFS, as well as any command line use of snhamgr itself.
-If this occurs, restore the ha_peer file to the IP address of the peer MDC, and then restart the HA Manager service by running the following command: service snhamgr restart НА On HA systems only: When a non-managed file system is converted to a managed file system in an HA pair, it is possible for the secondary node to not update the HA state of this FSM.
-Quantum recommends that the secondary MDC be rebooted after converting any non-managed file systems to managed file systems.
+If this occurs, restore the ha_peer file to the IP address of the peer MDC, and then restart the HA Manager service by running the following command: service snhamgr restart

-Operating System Feature or Category Description All НА On HA systems only: You may receive the following incorrect error message when scanning for a secondary MDC from the StorNext Convert to HA page: WARN com.quantum.qutosgui.jsf.ha.HaMBean - doScanHost: Secondary system cannot be same as the primary system.
+Operating System Feature or Category Description All HA On HA systems only: You may receive the following incorrect error message when scanning for a secondary MDC from the StorNext Convert to HA page: WARN com.quantum.qutosgui.jsf.ha.HaMBean - doScanHost: Secondary system cannot be same as the primary system.
 This message is generated if /usr/adic/util/cnvt2ha.sh fails for any reason (for example, if the file system exists on the secondary, if a shared file system can't mount, etc).
-Upon secondary conversion failures, StorNext resets the ha_peer file to 255.255.255 on the secondary.
-Since the conversion fails, the primary ha_peer file is not updated and faulty comparison logic causes the erroneous error message (255.255.255.255.255 == 255.255.255.255).
-The workaround consists of two steps: 1 Remove the /usr/cvfs/config/ha_peer file from the secondary system.
-2 Reset the StorNext processes on the secondary system by running /etc/init.d/stornext_web restart.
+Upon secondary conversion failures, StorNext resets the ha_peer file to 255.255.255.255 on the secondary.
+Since the conversion fails, the primary ha_peer file is not updated and faulty comparison logic causes the erroneous error message (255.255.255.255.255 == 255.255.255.255.255.255.255.255.255.255 НА When exiting HA Config mode, StorNext will be stopped, which will also 'fuser' any processes which have files open on the file system from either node.
+Prepare systems and users for this eventuality before entering HA Config mode.